-The REBNY financial form was created by the New York trade association called the Real Estate Board of New York (“REBNY”).
-Specifically, the REBNY financial statement is used to evaluate the financial strength and ability of a purchaser.
+The Real Estate Board of New York (REBNY) financial form was created by the New York trade association and is used to evaluate the financial strength and ability of a purchaser.
 While the REBNY financial statement is not required by law, the financial statement is used by the entire NYC real estate industry, including management companies, real estate agents, sellers, and condo and co-op broads.

 While this financial form is only two pages, it details a substantial amount of information to allow sellers to evaluate the financial position and strength of the buyer.
 Specifically, the REBNY financial form details the assets, income, and reserves of the buyer as well as any financial debts and liabilities that the buyer has.